lanl-aea/waves/paper/computational_practices_regression_testing.rst

 When testing includes file I/O or external executables and programs, it is often called system testing.
-In a modsim repository, integration testing may require execution of several stand-alone scripts, such as those introduced in "Tutorial 01: Geometry" and "Tutorial 02: Partition and Mesh" :cite:`WAVES`, which communicate through file I/O operations and must be executed by external software.
+In a modsim repository, integration testing may require execution of several stand-alone scripts, such as those introduced in "Tutorial 01: Geometry" and "Tutorial 02: Partition and Mesh" :cite:`waves-webpage`, which communicate through file I/O operations and must be executed by external software.
 For this reason, this project will often use integration and system testing interchangeably.
 Unless a :term:`modsim repository` contains project specific, re-usable libraries, most integration testing of a simulation workflow will actually be system testing.
 One important aspect of such system